To do that, follow the GraalVM install instructions to install a Java 11 version.

-Once you do that and start JMRI, a "Python 3" choice should appear in the language selector in the Script Input Window, and the file choosers for running scripts should give you a similar choice.
+Once you do all that and start JMRI, a "Python 3" choice should appear in the language selector in the Script Input Window, and the file choosers for running scripts should give you a similar choice.

 Our convention is that Python 3 files use a .py3 extension.